 The default scene should look something like this.

-By default it renders the complete viewport it is similar to taking a screenshot.
+By default, it renders the complete viewport it is like taking a screenshot.

-A customised viewport render looks like this of the “default scene”.
+A customized viewport render looks like this of the “default scene”.